Do you wish to resolve your family law matter without going to court?

 Carlos Turini is a Director at Elringtons and a Nationally Accredited mediator.
 Carlos is chair of the Alternative Dispute Resolution Committee for the ACT Law Society.
 He has also been an Accredited Specialist in Family Law since 1995.

-Carlos and Anya are committed to pursuing the best possible outcomes for our clients.
+Carlos is committed to pursuing the best possible outcomes for our clients.
 In the first instance we will attempt to solve your matter quickly, fairly and inexpensively through mediation and negotiation without resorting to taking your matter to court.

 Fore more information: